How to Watch New Episodes of 1883

 Episode 4 lands this weekend!

-Yellowstone prequel series 1883 officially debuted last month on Paramount+ and the Paramount Network.
-Now that the show is exclusively streaming on Paramount+, some fans might be confused about when and how to watch new episodes.
-Don't worry, TV Guide has everything you need to know to keep watching or catch up on the Western that follows James Dutton (Tim McGraw) and his family as they cross the war-torn United States to make a new life for themselves in America's new frontier.
+Yellowstone prequel series 1883 premiered in December on Paramount+ and was then broadcast on the Paramount Network.
+While you were able to watch the first two episodes on cable, following the final episodes of Yellowstone Season 4, the only way to watch 1883 now is on Paramount+.
+That might be confusing for new fans, but don't worry, TV Guide has everything you need to know to keep watching or catch up on the Western that follows James Dutton (Tim McGraw) and his family as they cross the war-torn United States to make a new life for themselves in America's new frontier.
 The land the Duttons will eventually settle on will form the ranch at the center of all the drama on the Paramount Network hit Yellowstone.
-The prequel series also stars Faith Hill as Margaret Dutton, Sam Elliott as Shea Brennan, and Isabel May as Elsa Dutton, and it features a cameo by Tom Hanks in Episode 2.
+The prequel series also stars Faith Hill as Margaret Dutton, Sam Elliott as Shea Brennan, and Isabel May as Elsa Dutton, and it featured a cameo by Tom Hanks in Episode 2.

 Here's how to watch 1883 and everything you need to know about the series.